 We love a good viral tie-in.
-That "Dune 2" movie theater beverage cup looks pretty interesting, and we're still hoping McDonald's brings back the "Rick and Morty" Szechuan sauce.
+We're stoked for the special "Beetlejuice Beetlejuice" popcorn buckets, and we're still hoping McDonald's brings back the "Rick and Morty" Szechuan sauce.

 Crumbl Cookies is a chain of dessert stores that sells overpriced, horrifyingly sugary cookies.
 The menu rotates each week, giving you six different options at a time, including flavors like lemon cheesecake and classic peanut butter.

-Rodrigo's cookie will follow her around the country.
-When she plays a city, the local Crumbl stores will offer the cookie that week.
-Since her Phoenix concert at Footprint Center is Saturday and it's only the second date on the tour, we're among the first to try it.
+Rodrigo's cookie followed her around the country; when she played a city, the local Crumbl stores offered the cookie that week.
+Since her Phoenix concert on Feb.
+24 was only the second date on the tour, we were among the first to try it.

 The Olivia Rodrigo Guts cookie is actually two purple sugar cookies held together by vanilla buttercream frosting, rolled in sprinkles and topped with a star cutout filled with triple-berry jam.